Sulice/Listen/README.md

 ### TODO
 - floating parent directory when browsing
-- some kind of spinner when searching : maybe reuse the starting animation
 - handle before and next on the first and last song
 - infinite scrolling for search, browse and random
 - playlists ?